 - As Student Interns - providing research, website, publicity and programming support

-- The CPD Student Fellowship - provides a prestigious paid internship at CPD for an outstanding graduate student entering the MPD program
+- The CPD Student Fellowship - provides a prestigious paid internship at CPD for outstanding graduate students entering USC Annenberg

 - Summer Associates Program - assists with internship placement for select MPD students